Bannya wins Padma Shri Award

 Eminent Rabindra Sangeet singer Rezwana Choudhury Bannya has been chosen for the Indian government's prestigious Padma Shri award for 2024.

-A former student of Visva-Bharati University in West Bengal's Shantiniketan, Bannya has been declared winner of the award in the category of Art, reports our New Delhi correspondent citing an official announcement of India's home ministry last night.
+A former student of Visva-Bharati University in West Bengal's Shantiniketan, Bannya has been declared winner of the award in the category of Art, India's home ministry said last night.

 She is among the 134 Padma Shri awardees for this year.